Statuses and Order flow

 Each shipment is assigned a state attribute.
 Depending on its state, different actions can be performed on shipments.
 There are four possible states:

-The shipment has backorder inventory units, and the order is not paid for.
+Pending: The shipment has backorder inventory units, and the order has not been paid for.

 A perfect order will have the statuses of Paid - Ready - Complete